Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 WW1 and WW2 Together: The Connected History

-The First World War is impossible to understand properly without knowing how it ended — not with justice or clarity, but with a peace settlement that humiliated Germany while failing to contain it.
+The First World War is impossible to understand properly without knowing how it ended, not with justice or clarity, but with a peace settlement that humiliated Germany while failing to contain it.
 WW2 followed almost inevitably from Versailles.
-The channel's WW2 content pairs naturally with this WW1 video:
+For the long-form ranking of the strongest scholarship on the second war, see the Skriuwer guide to the best World War 2 books.
+The channel's WW2 sleep content pairs naturally with this WW1 video and with the Skriuwer WW2 sleep stories index.

 Books on World War One

 WW1 has some of the finest history writing in the English language.
-These titles justify the reputation:
+These titles justify the reputation, and all five are available with the Skriuwer affiliate tag:

-- Storm of Steel by Ernst Jünger — a completely different German perspective: Jünger found the war exhilarating and is honest about it.
-Disturbing and important
+• Storm of Steel by Ernst Jünger.
+A different German perspective: Jünger found the war exhilarating and is honest about it.
+Disturbing and important.

 Books You Might Like